 Cafe Metropol is huge and also hugely popular, especially at the weekend for their amazing brunch.
 They have a broad selection of vegetarian and vegan dishes at all time.
 But if you so happen to be in Frankfurt on Saturday or Sunday, I highly recommend you come here for brunch, and at whatever time of day — they serve it until 4pm!
 The interior is spacious and convivial, if a little loud.
 If weather allows, the back garden is really where it’s at though!
 The vegan brunch plate includes vegan cheese and meat, pickles and krauts of all sorts, muesli and fruit, and a full basket of fresh bread rolls and jams.
 Really top notch!

+And great vegan restaurant in Frankfurt that you should check out is Vevay.
 The right place to be for super healthy bowls and salads made with all sorts of grains, nuts, superfood, as well as for detox smoothies and green juices.
 Vevay is right up my street!
 Beware that not everything is vegan despite what it might look like.
 I had the udon noodles with fresh vegetables, enoki mushrooms, ginger and lemongrass soy sauce and it was great.
 They also do vegan brunch on Sundays.
 Good selection of vegan and raw vegan cake too.

 The last thing I was expecting in Frankfurt was to find vegan poutine.
 Oh, be still, my little Canuck heart!
 Located right in front of Central Station, and therefore the first food pitstop you must do, Frittenwerk is an omni fast food chain with a few vegan options.
 We had the Bolofritten, a large portion of fries with vegan bolognese, fresh arugula, tomatoes, spicy chili pesto and grated vegan cheese.
 Fries before guys?
 Any-freaking-time.

 Eating vegan in Frankfurt seems to mean eating from around the world, and Aroydee is no exception.
-Serving very traditional Thai fares at not very traditional Thai prices, it’s another omni restaurant with several vegan options, such as curries and mock meat dishes.
+Serving very traditional Thai fares at not very traditional Thai prices, it’s another omni vegan restaurant in Frankfurt with several vegan options, such as curries and mock meat dishes.
 I was too excited to try anything but the morning glory when I saw it on the menu: a leafy green cooked with garlic and chili that I have never seen anywhere outside of Southeast Asia.
 Finding spicy food in Germany can be tricky, and Aroydee delivers on that front too!